roman-zozulya/Olympic-Games-analysis/README.md

 # Olympic Games Analysis
-Analysis of the history of the Olympic Games 1896-2016 with visualization.
+Analysis of the Olympic Games history 1896-2016 with visualization.

 1. Check data for outliers and overall quality.
 	Answer the questions: